eylexlive/ProofChainX/README.md

 # ProofChainX

-A simple Python-based blockchain prototype with proof-of-work and custom XOR encryption.
+A simple prototype blockchain system written in Python.